SudoCode7/Plant-Watering/README.md

 ## Prerequisites--
 ---
 ### Libraries-
-1. Narcoleptic- It helps put arduino into ultra power saving mode which is all, required for it to last several days.
+1. Narcoleptic- It helps put arduino into ultra power saving mode which is all is required for it to last several days.

 ### Hardware-